 Our Criminal Justice program is excited to offer five online courses, enjoy the convenience and flexibility of online learning at Allegany College of Maryland.
 More online courses are being developed for 2013 and beyond.

 Our one-year certificate program in Criminal Justice is great way to enhance your resume or ensure that criminal justice is the right path for you.
-Additionally, we offer a one-year Corrections program for current and future corrections officers.
+Additionally, we offer a Corrections Letter of Recognition program for current and future corrections officers.

 Corrections program students take part in the annual Mock Prison Riot at the West Virginia State Penitentiary where they act out prison riot scenarios with corrections officers from all over the world.
 This unique experience is offered at the historical Moundsville Prison, formerly one of the most violent prisons in the United States.